-Alternative 1 Alternative 2 Alternative 3 Environmental Impact Port Development and Environmental Enhancement Environmental Enhancement and Ocean Disposal No Action Mitigation be low in height and made of natural materials consistent with those used in existing features in the Outer Harbor area.
+Alternative 1 Alternative 2 Alternative 3 Environmental Impact Port Development and Environmental Enhancement Environmental Enhancement and Ocean Disposal No Action Mitigation area.
 Less than significant Create substantial negative shadow effects on nearby shadow-sensitive uses.
 (AES-3) Alt.
-1 would create short shadows at the Eelgrass Habitat Area due to the temporary presence of equipment. (for the 180 day construction period) and the permanent aboveground rock dike.
-Such shadows could affect shadowsensitive recreational uses.
+1 would create short shadows at the Eelgrass Habitat Area due to the temporary presence of equipment (for the 180-day construction period) and the permanent aboveground rock dike.
+Such shadows could affect shadow- sensitive recreational uses.
 However, because of the short length of shadows, the inability for recreational activities to occur close to dredge and disposal sites, and the likelihood that recreational users would not be stationary for long periods of time, shadowing would not create substantial negative effects.
-Less than significant Alt.
+Alt.
 2 would result in the same temporary and permanent shadow effects at the Eelgrass Habitat Area as Alt.
 1, although temporary effects of construction equipment would last eight days longer under Alt.
-2 (for also occur at the ARSSS and the 188 day construction period).
-LA-3 site.
+2 (for the 188-day construction period).
 Shadowing would not create substantial negative effects.
 Less than significant No impact No mitigation required.
 Create significant light or glare.
 (AES-4) Construction of Alt.
-1 would require minimal nighttime lighting to accommodate 24-hour activities at Berths 243-245 (\$\frac{5515}{2}\$ days for trenching / \$\frac{5260}{2}\$ days for fill), Northwest Slip (\$\frac{68}{2}\$ days for trenching), and the CSWH Expansion Area (\$\frac{155171}{1}\$ days for fill). \$\frac{78}{2}\$ days for fill).
+1 would require minimal nightime lighting to accommodate 24-hour activities at Berths 243-245 (55 days for trenching / 52 days for fill), Northwest Slip (6 days for trenching), the CSWH Expansion Area (155 days for fill), and the Eelgrass Habitat Area (78 days for fill).
 Such lighting would introduce a minimal change from existing ambient light associated with the ongoing Channel Deepening Project and shipping operations, and would be temporary in duration.
 All proposed disposal sites within the Port are located within close proximity to existing light sources at or associated with the Port.
 Less than significant Alt.
 2 would not require nighttime lighting at Berths 243-245 or the Northwest Slip.
 Construction of Alt.
-2 would require temporary nighttime lighting at the CSWH Expansion Area (145171 days-for fill, vs. 155 days under Alt.
+2 would require temporary nighttime lighting at the CSWH Expansion Area (145 days for fill, vs. 155 days under Alt.
 1), the Eelgrass Habitat Area (78 days for fill, same as Alt.
-1), and the ARSSS (2630 days for dredge and disposal; not affected under Alt.
+1), and the ARSSS (26 days for dredge and disposal; not affected under Alt.
 1).
 Effects of nighttime lighting under Alt.
 2 would be the same as under Alt.
 1. Less than significant No impact No mitigation required.